soheilmohseni/pyMicrogridControl/README.md

 # pyMicrogridControl

-pyMicrogridControl: A Python package for simulating and optimising microgrid operations.
+## Overview

+`pyMicrogridControl` is a Python framework for simulating the operation and control of a microgrid using a PID controller.
+The microgrid can include solar panels, wind turbines, a battery bank, and the main grid.
+The script models the exchange of power between these components over a simulated 24-hour period.
 Explore intelligent control mechanisms, renewable energy integration, and dynamic energy storage strategies.
 Efficiently manage local energy systems with this versatile microgrid simulation tool.
-# pyMicrogridControl

-## Overview

-`pyMicrogridControl` is a Python script that simulates the operation of a microgrid.
-The microgrid includes solar panels, wind turbines, a battery, a consumer, a PID controller, and a main grid.
-The script models the exchange of power between these components over a simulated 24-hour period.

 ## Features